Matthew Copeland visits Little Mountain and discovers big game, native Cutts, and plenty of reasons to worry about the future of this amazing area.

 With each investment, the coalition strengthens the levers they use to ensure that any future energy development is done responsibly and only with fish, wildlife, and recreational opportunities fully weighted in the balance.

-As for The Big Suck, the people of Wyoming are glad to contribute suggestions as to where Mr. Million can put his pipeline.
+As for The Big Suck, the people of Wyoming are glad to suggest where Mr. Million can put his pipeline.